jakekugel/uiuc-cs418-jakugel2/README.md

 ## Credits
 Most concepts that were used to build this visualization came from UIUC CS-418 and Prof. Hart.
-This is an excellent class to learn modern interactive 3D graphics.
+This is an excellent class to learn modern interactive computer graphics.

 This page also uses several WebGL2 techniques described in the very useful website https://webgl2fundamentals.org/.